Diary of a Network Geek

 “New” Lockpicking Technique

-Filed under: Criticism, Marginalia, and Notes,Fun,Fun Work,News and Current Events,Red Herrings,The Dark Side,The Network Geek at Home — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 6:10 am for you boring, normal people.
+Filed under: Criticism, Marginalia, and Notes,Fun,Fun Work,News and Current Events,Red Herrings,The Dark Side,The Network Geek at Home — Posted by the Network Geek during the Hour of the Hare which is terribly early in the morning or 6:10 am for you boring, normal people.

 A “new” technique that’s more than three years old.